logo

 How does it work?

-After treatment, patients can immediately resume their regular daily activities, including work.
+After treatment, patients can immediately return to their regular daily activities, including work, driving, or school.

 More